xaur/writings/posts/201910xx-additional-marketing-strategies.md

 ## Honesty

 Be honest about Decred's status.
-Always be ready to farily present what we _do_ and _do not_ have yet.
+Always be ready to fairly present what we _do_ and _do not_ have yet.
 Decred is _not_ a good SoV today:

 - It has low liquidity and low exchange adoption.
-We do get new integrations every month and liquidity fix is getting closer, but it's a long road.
+We do get new integrations every month and liquidity is getting better, but still a lot remains to be done.
 - Self-custody UX is a huge pain point.
 Like in all crypto.
 - [Privacy](https://github.com/decredcommunity/issues/issues/25) is not solved yet.
 I would argue that voting [address reuse](https://github.com/decred/dcrstakepool/issues/311) made Decred _less private_ than Bitcoin.
 Glad to see it getting attention now because it is required for Decred's CoinShuffle++ rollout.
 This has potential for much greater and more accessible privacy than in Bitcoin.
 - Also important, and let's not ignore it, the price is down.
 People _will_ get puzzled if you tell them about SoV and then show the price chart where it is losing not only against USD, but _also_ against BTC\*.

-We need clarity on the status.
-Decred is _building_ a decent SoV and MoE.
+I would say that Decred is _building_ a decent SoV and MoE.
 We build on great _principles_ and we got the incentives right.
 In this regard Decred is years ahead of the competition, and to me it is the only approach that makes sense and deserves my time.
 Decred also has a huge lead in technical fundamentals.
-I would say we're like 40% there in terms of tech, but in terms of awareness and adoption in the economy and society it's &lt; 1%.
-(I made these numbers up for illustrative purposes).
+I would say we're like 40% there in terms of tech, but in terms of awareness and adoption in the economy and society it's &lt;1%.
+(I made these numbers up for illustrative purposes.)

 ## Value transfer network

 Don't omit medium of exchange (MoE) use case from discussions.
 I believe SoV and MoE depend on each other and don't make sense individually\*.

-While DCR is not ready to serve our everyday purchases, it _already_ serves as Transfer of Value (ToV) - the missing step between SoV and MoE\*.
+While DCR is not ready to serve our everyday purchases, it _already_ serves as Transfer of Value (ToV) - the missed step between SoV and MoE\*.

 Decred and other coins could and should be used _today_ to power great projects that solve urgent problems\*.

 I personally use DCR to support one very promising project and it feels so right with every transfer\*\*, compared to just hoarding my DCR.
 The project is [EOMA68](https://www.crowdsupply.com/eoma68/micro-desktop) and it is building open, upgradeable and cheap computers based on pluggable "computer cards".
 A computer must serve its _owner_, be auditable down to the bone to earn owner's trust, be upgradeable to encourage reuse, and the whole ecosystem must be designed with long-term mindset to reduce waste.
-It's a long road but we need secure devices that we can trust.
+It's a long road but we desperately need secure devices that we can trust.
 Or are you going to run sovereign decentralized finance on backdoored laptops and phones?
 But that's another story\*.

-Internet allows people to share and coordinate information.
-Sound and open money allows people to share and coordinate energy.
+Internet allows people to coordinate and share information.
+Sound and open money allows people to coordinate and share energy.

 I want to see Decred as a value transfer network for builders.

 We can start small and just tip each other for good contributions\*\*.
 We can develop a habit to actively reach out to the author and offer a DCR tip when we enjoyed content or a service.
 We can start right now without waiting for extra features - they will follow the demand.
 Speaking of features, we can add [tipping to Politeia](https://github.com/decred/politeia/issues/899) to reward good analysis.
 Tipping activity will increase wallet usage and have a nice side effect of finding more UX bugs.
 We'll also need best practices and features to protect privacy because tips link coins to your identities.

-Then it could become a [Hacker](http://www.catb.org/jargon/html/H/hacker.html)'s Coin\*, and then expand to connect other builders of this world.
+Then it could grow beyond Decred community and become a [Hacker](http://www.catb.org/jargon/html/H/hacker.html)'s Coin\*, and then beyond that to connect all builders of this world.

-Over time we should adopt/develop software and services that make crypto tipping very simple and start competing in the wider tipping market that is rapidly growing but most of the options are centralized and limited (Reddit Gold, Twitch Bits, Patreon, etc).
+Over time we should adopt/develop software and services that make crypto tipping simple and start competing in the wider tipping market that is rapidly growing but most of the options are centralized and limited (Reddit Gold, Twitch Bits, Patreon, etc).

-It must flow.
+_It must flow._

 ## Reach people to whom it really matters